a-dev-mobile/turn_gen/README.md

 In the examples above, you can combine different options from other methods or libraries (in the future)

 #### Additional variable settings

-The field also has settings, we just write our keywords in the comments above the class, for example:
+The variable also has settings, we just write our keywords in the comments above the class, for example:

-- Initialize a variable
+- You can initialize the variable with any text

 ```dart
   /* init: true */